xhu0101/xhu0101.github.io/_pages/about.md

 I am a Ph.D. candidate in Quantitative Marketing at the Sauder School of Business, University of British Columbia.
 I am on the 2025-2026 job market.

 My research lies at the intersection of health marketing, innovation, and methodological development.

 I examine how public health crises can spur pharmaceutical innovation and explore behavioral dynamics in healthcare markets, such as how physicians’ preferences influence patient compliance.
 On the methodological front, I tackle key challenges in causal inference posed by complex correlation structures, developing instrument-free approaches for endogeneity correction.
 I apply these methods directly to my substantive work, enabling more credible and robust insights.

 Looking ahead, I aim to produce rigorous, policy-relevant findings by pursuing pressing substantive questions and advancing methodology when existing tools fall short.
 Through this dual focus, I strive to make meaningful contributions to both academic research and real-world decision-making.

-Outside of research, I enjoy being in nature, including kayaking, paddleboarding, hiking, biking, and learning to ski.
+Outside of research, I enjoy being in nature, including kayaking, paddle-boarding, hiking, biking, and learning to ski.

 For my CV,  please use this link [**CV**](assets/pdf/cv.pdf).